grantseltzer/blog/content/blog/inlining.md

 If you've been writing bpf programs for a long time or have been looking at outdated examples then you're probably familiar with using the `static` modifier and `__always_inline` macro.

 Prior to kernel 4.16 (Release Apr 2018), all functions in a bpf program in fact needed to be inlined.
 Starting with this release you could do what's called [bpf to bpf function calls](https://docs.cilium.io/en/stable/reference-guides/bpf/architecture/#bpf-to-bpf-calls).
-However, I didn't realize this until recently (while developing for a 5.15 kernel...).
-As any bpf developer would know, documentation is sparse and it's hard to know when things change.
-Therefore, I'd like to explore what inlining does for your program and how preventing function inlining for it expands the capability of bpf programs.
+I'd like to start by exploring what inlining does for your program and how preventing function inlining expands the capability of bpf programs.

 Let's take a look at a simple bpf program: